Man-Thing: Powers and abilities

 The Man-Thing and a host of alternate counterparts have undergone a couple of changes in form, like having the ability to control and alternate plant matter both from its own person and the surrounding area.
-The Man-Thing also has trans-reality shifting abilities due in part to his nature as a living extra-dimensional crossroads; he is able to open portals to and from alternate realities, interact with different dimensional counterparts and even alternate the physical appearances of said doppelgangers with those of their prime universe iterations.
+The Man-Thing also has trans-reality shifting abilities due in part to his nature as a living extra-dimensional crossroads; he can open portals to and from alternate realities, interact with different dimensional counterparts and even alternate the physical appearances of said doppelgangers with those of their prime universe iterations.
 Through his empathic abilities, the Man-Thing can grow more powerful by feeding on the fear of others, increasing his size and mass to titanic proportions during Fear Itself.

 Although the Man-Thing lacks a normal human intellect, in his life as Ted Sallis, he possessed a Ph.D. in biochemistry.
-Sallis is legally dead, but his identity is known to numerous living people, including Wilma Calvin, Ellen Brandt, Stephen Strange, Owen Reece, Ben Grimm, Thog the Nether-Spawn, Jennifer Kale, and anyone they may have told or written to about it.
+Sallis is legally dead, but his identity is known to numerous people, including Wilma Calvin, Ellen Brandt, Stephen Strange, Molecule Man, the Thing, Thog, and Jennifer Kale.
 His identity as the Man-Thing could not be considered secret, but his existence is generally believed to be a hoax, and an obscure one at that.
 In-universe, knowledge of his existence is rarely tied to the experiments of Sallis, as are speculations as to any human identity he may have had.
 Despite having appeared in Citrusville many times, many there still believe him to be a rumor.

 Other known Man-Things

-There were other known Man-Things in the comics besides Ted Sallis:
+There are several known Man-Things besides Ted Sallis, who are listed below in order of appearance: